Charlotte Lawrence

 About me

 I had aways found refuge within the natural environment, developing a strong bond from a young age.
-I wanted to seek any opportunity I could to help project it.
+I wanted to seek any opportunity I could to help protect it.
 Therefore, I went on to complete a BSc Wildlife Conservation at the University of West England and then onto doing an MRes Wildlife Conservation at the University of Southampton in association with Marwell Zoo.
 For my thesis I designed a habitat assessment for ungulates in data starved areas by using remote sensing data.
 All the while, undertaking several local and international volunteering roles.

 My role